You run a SaaS. You probably got accepted into the HubSpot for Startups program. Now you can’t wait to explore and set up your HubSpot account.

 It also suffers from the same limitation as the rest of the suite.
 Event-related activity is only available on the Enterprise plans.
 That is, you won’t be able to see what people do in your app when you view a contact activity feed in HubSpot.

-With that (rather important) caveat, is HubSpot a good single source of truth for your SaaS?
+With that (rather important) caveat, is HubSpot Marketing Hub Professional a great marketing automation tool for SaaS businesses?

 In my humble opinion, no. Not being able to see the full picture of what your users do in your app is just too much of a big deal when we talk about SaaS.